WPI-AIM/ambf/README.md

 ### AMBF Network Setup:
 In order to subscribe and publish data using AMBF over multiple machines, the following steps would need to be followed:
 1. Check the connectivity between the machines (example: using ssh and ping)
-2. Edit the '/etc/hosts file' and add the hostnames of the machines, so that the machines can find each other over the network (example: similar to [Adding host name to /etc/hosts](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/))
+2. Edit the `/etc/hosts` and add the hostnames of the machines, so that the machines can find each other over the network (example: similar to [Adding host name to /etc/hosts](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/))
-3. Set the ROS environment variable in local machine to the host using 'export ROS_MASTER_URI=http://hostIPaddress:11311' (ex: export ROS_MASTER_URI=http://112.115.256.121:11311)
+3. Set the ROS environment variable in local machine to the host using `export ROS_MASTER_URI=http://hostIPaddress:11311` (ex: export ROS_MASTER_URI=http://112.115.256.121:11311)
 4. Now you should be able to send and receive ROS messages over the two machines and control AMBF.
 5. If you face any firewall issues or if you are unable to receive/publish any ROS topics over the two machines, follow the next step.
-6. Open a terminal and type the command:   'sudo apt-get install gufw'
+6. Open a terminal and type the command:  `sudo apt-get install gufw`
-7. Next type 'sudo gufw' (type the password when prompted) and ensure both the Incoming and Outgoing traffic is allowed.
+7. Next type `sudo gufw` (type the password when prompted) and ensure both the Incoming and Outgoing traffic is allowed.

 ### Building:
 On Linux machines, you might need to install the `libasound2-dev` package and external libraries dependencies.